See below for a selection of Mindy Caterina's successes:

 R v Campbell, 2020 ONCA 221 - Court of Appeal overturned verdict of first degree murder

-S.D. and O.C. were convicted of first degree murder.
-The Ontario Court of Appeal agreed that their first degree murder convictions were unreasonable and substituted verdicts of second degree murder.
+S.D. and O.C. appealed their convictions of first degree murder to the Ontario Court of Appeal.
+The Court agreed that their first degree murder convictions were unreasonable and substituted verdicts of second degree murder.

 Insurance Fraud Investigation, 2019 - Resolved matter for client, no criminal charges laid